Carrots Are Orange

 telling time

-We made a simple clock using bead bar stamps, wonderful hands-on learning to tell time activity.
-One of my most beloved Montessori companies is Montessori Services.
 I have not once been disappointed by their product.
 Plus, their customer service is above par, to say the least.
-Recently, I had the opportunity to explore their bead bar stamps, a material on my shortlist.
+Recently, I had the opportunity to explore their bead bar stamps, the material on my shortlist.

-Why I love the Bead Bar Stamps for Telling Time Activities & More
+Why I Love the Bead Bar Stamps for Telling Time Activities & More

 • A great extension to bead chain work